openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 Some excellent examples of operator overloading done right exist in the source files for the `ofVec` types.
 It's encouraged to check them out.

 **Warning: Overloading operators will make you go blind.** Programmers use operators without checking what they do, so bugs resulting from bad overloads take a long time to catch.
-If the expression `a + b` returns a reference instead of a copy, a `null` instead of a value, or modifies one of the input values – someone will use it one day, and that someone will cry for many days.
-Unless the operator can do one arithmetic thing and that alone, do not overload it with a different meaning. openFrameworks may or may not have a feature that tweets for you whenever you've written a silly operator overload.
+If the expression `a + b` unexpectedly returns a reference instead of a copy, a `null` instead of a value, or modifies one of the input values – someone may use it one day, and then that someone may cry for many days.
+Unless the operator can do one arithmetic thing and that alone, do not overload it with a different meaning.
+OpenFrameworks may or may not have a feature that tweets for you whenever you've written a silly operator overload.
 [No one knows](https://code.google.com/p/keytweeter/).

 ##### Distance Between Points